Break Up with Your Girlfriend, I'm Bored

-"Break Up with Your Girlfriend, I'm Bored" is a song by American singer-songwriter Ariana Grande.
+"Break Up with Your Girlfriend, I'm Bored" (stylized in all lowercase) is a song by American singer-songwriter Ariana Grande.
 It was released on February 8, 2019, by Republic Records as the third and final single from her fifth studio album, Thank U, Next (2019).
 The song was written by Grande, Savan Kotecha, Kandi Burruss, Kevin Briggs, and the producers Max Martin and Ilya Salmanzadeh.
-The pop, R&B and trap song consists of an interpolation the NSYNC song "It Makes Me Ill" in the bridge.
+The pop-R&B and trap-pop song consists of an interpolation the NSYNC song "It Makes Me Ill" in the bridge.
 The lyrics depict Grande convincing a man to break up with his girlfriend.

 "Break Up with Your Girlfriend, I'm Bored" debuted and peaked at number two on the Billboard Hot 100, allowing Grande to become the second artist after the Beatles to have songs on the top three positions of the Hot 100 and the first solo and female artist to accomplish this feat.
 Outside of the United States, "Break Up with Your Girlfriend, I'm Bored" topped the charts in eight countries, including Ireland, Israel, New Zealand, and the United Kingdom, and received platinum or higher certifications in 13 countries.
 An accompanying music video was directed by Hannah Lux Davis and depicts Grande in a love triangle with a couple including a doppelgänger of herself.
 A scene in the video was compared to Single White Female (1992), while some publications criticized it for queerbaiting.
 Grande included "Break Up with Your Girlfriend, I'm Bored" on the setlist of the Sweetener World Tour and performed the song with NSYNC on the first show at the 2019 Coachella Valley Music and Arts Festival.